Gabilan Mountains AVA

 The appellation encompasses about 98000 acre including the established Mt.
 Harlan and Chalone AVAs, and resident to 4 wineries and 6 commercial vineyards cultivating approximately 436 acre.
-The average elevation within the region is convert|2370|ft} placing it above the heavy fog and marine layer.
+The average elevation within the region is 2370 ft placing it above the heavy fog and marine layer.
 As a result, Gabilan Mountains AVA has a cool air climate without the humidity from the fog and low-lying clouds.
+The plant hardiness zone ranges from 9a to 10a.

 History

 In 1919, French immigrant and entrepreneur, Charles L. Tamm, traveled through California searching for the terroir with limestone soil similar to his native Burgundy.
 He found a property in Monterey County which is currently Chalone Vineyard.
 On the north slope of Chalone Peak at 1800 ft, Tamm planted Chenin Blanc sourcing for wineries even during Prohibition, when the grapes were used to make sacramental wines.
 Winegrowing, however, never became important in Monterey County because it was considered a "poor area" for viticulture.
 Strong winds off Monterey Bay and the arid climate of the Salinas River Valley deterred the planting of wine grapes.
 During Prohibition, only 400 acre of vineyards survived in Monterey County and this acreage was halved in the years following Repeal.
 Later, Chalone Vineyard grew and its grapes were sold in the 1940s and '50s to Almaden Vineyards and Wente Brothers.

 In 1946, Chalone vineyards were expanded by its subsequent owner, William Silvear, with more Chardonnay and Chenin Blanc plus newly planted Pinot Blanc and Pinot Noir.

 In the early 1960s, the modern era of viticulture took root and Monterey County gained prominence as a wine-producing region.
 By the late 1960s and early 1970s, the quality of some California wines was outstanding but few took notice as the market favored French brands.
 At the legendary Paris Wine Tasting of 1976 on May 24, Chalone Vineyard's 1974 Chardonnay ranked 3rd in the white wine category scored predominantly by renown French oenophiles.
 The identical vintage ranked "1st Place" in a repeat event at the San Francisco Wine Tasting of 1978.

 In 1974, vintner Josh Jensen purchased a limestone-rich parcel near Mt.
 Harlan in San Benito County located 100 mi south of San Francisco and about 37 mi inland from the Pacific coastline.
 The property was formerly an early 20th-century limestone quarry and at 2000 ft above sea level, Calera Wine Company is one of the most elevated cool-climate vineyards in California.